Krafalski/ideal-funicular/terminal_navigation.md

 - Visibility of instructor code
 	- Speak up if the instructor's code is not visible (eg. too small).
 - Thumbsups
-	- We use the thumbsup emoji (or in this case the Gizmo / Gremlin emojis) to gauge completeness of exercises.
-Click on the thumb or Gizmo or Gremlin when you are done with an exercise.
+	- We use the thumbsup emoji (or in this case the we can use a snake emojis) to gauge completeness of exercises.
+Click on the thumb or snake or other emoji when you are done with an exercise.

 <br>